Degree Requirements

 Bachelor’s Degree Requirements

-• Completion of all program specific lower division common prerequisites
+- Completion of all program-specific lower-division common prerequisites (BOG 8.010);

-• Nine hours of summer semester enrollment at an SUS institution for students who entered UWF with less than 60 semester hours (BOG Reg 6.016)
+- Nine hours of summer semester enrollment at a State University System institution for students who entered UWF with less than 60 semester hours (BOG Reg 6.016);

-• A degree will not be awarded for a student on academic probation or suspension
+- A degree will not be awarded to a student on academic probation or suspension;

 Additional Bachelor’s Degrees